 Tacoma’s first park, just a little over one-half acre, was donated by C.P. and Evelyn Ferry on May 14, 1883.

+Tacoma’s first park was Ferry Park at South 14th and Cushman.
+This tiny park, just a little over one-half acre, was donated by C.P. and Evelyn Ferry on May 14, 1883.
 Colonel Ferry platted the C.P.
 Ferry Addition to the city and set aside this piece of land for a park.
 He wanted to show the new and growing City of Tacoma how the European custom of small parks scattered throughout the residence districts could add its charm and beauty.
-Read more about the history of Ferry Park.